 |

 11. Score the inside lines and cut at an angle to each point to make folding easier.
-Fold each side flap now up and add double sided adhesive to the outside of the flap.
-Adhere to the inside of the lantern bottom.
+Fold each side flap now up and add double sided adhesive to the outside of these flaps.
+Adhere to the inside of the lantern bottom so that these flaps are not visible on the outside.

 |